DanielC04/temporal_graphs_presentation/notes.md

 - paper: how do chemicals react in dissolved organic matter !?
 - no more questions xD

+### dissemination processes
+- How does information, a disease, behaviour, ... spread over time in a network?
+- corona pandemics -> determine bottlenecks, who to vaccinate and accelerators
+- identify critical times and nodes
+- e.g. social media: understand spread of viral hashtag

 ### How to (visually) represent temporal graphs
 - normal graphs: strong representation
 - dilemma: how to show the third (temporal) dimension?